 If you already have a web service, you can just select your old web service and click on ‘Update web service’.
 All the functions will get added to your old web service automatically.

 Add your WordPress sites here to connect multiple WordPress sites to your single Moodle site (see below screenshot).
 You can add WordPress sites here multiple sites here.

 To activate the Two-way synchronization feature, it is important to check these checkboxes in the ‘Sync settings’ (see below screenshot).
 You can choose the WordPress site and according to your need, check the checkboxes.

 In the ‘Summary’ tab you will be able to monitor if your web services and other settings are properly set up or not.
-If there is some issue with the following, it will show as error over here and you will be able to detect it and make the appropriate changes.
+If there is some issue with the following, it will show as an error over here and you will be able to detect it and make the appropriate changes.

-- Copy the URL and token and paste it in your WordPress site.
+- Copy the URL and token and paste it into your WordPress site.
 Go to your WordPress backend > Edwiser Bridge > Settings > Connection settings.
 Paste the Moodle URL and token and click on ‘Test Connection’.
 The connection should be established.

 - That’s it!
 Edwiser bridge has been successfully configured on your Moodle and WordPress end.
 You can directly move to the ‘Synchronization Options’ tab on your left in the documentation to synchronize the courses.

-Note: Please be advised in order to Create & link Registered User’s from WordPress site automatically to the Moodle site, kindly use Edwiser Bridge’s user profile page.
+Note: Please be advised in order to Create & link Registered User’s from the WordPress site automatically to the Moodle site, kindly use Edwiser Bridge’s user profile page.
 The shortcode that displays the user profile page is [eb_user_account]